DashboardCode/BsMultiSelect/README.md

 In many cases it can be adjusted for your theme without editing CSS.
 You can adjust some theme parameters in JS or you can copy [./scss/BsMultiSelect.scss](https://github.com/DashboardCode/BsMultiSelect/blob/master/scss/BsMultiSelect.scss) to your SASS project (it utilize bootstrap variables).

-Plugin follows Bootstrap 4 conventions and use the same instruments (babel, rollup) so pretend to present a modern BS team plugin's `boilerplate`.
+Plugin follows Bootstrap 4 conventions and use the same instruments (babel, sass, rollup) so pretend to present a BS team modern plugin's **boilerplate**.

 ![image](https://user-images.githubusercontent.com/11598038/39988733-cda205e2-5770-11e8-8ca2-0d30cefc3ca1.png)